Chancel Mbemba: Marseille

 On 15 July 2022, Mbemba signed a three-year contract with Marseille on a free transfer.
 He made his debut on 7 August as the Ligue 1 season began with a 4–1 home win over Reims, and scored his first goal in his third game on 20 August to open a 2–1 win over Nantes also at the Stade Vélodrome.
 On 7 September, he was sent off in a 2–0 Champions League loss at Tottenham Hotspur for a professional foul on Son Heung-min.

+In August 2024, he was left out of the squad by Marseille’s new appointed coach Roberto De Zerbi and didn’t play any single game of the 2024–25 season.
+His contract with Marseille and expired on 30 June 2025.

+Lille

+On 1st September 2025, he signed a one year contract with Lille OSC.

 International career

 Mbemba made his debut for the DR Congo on 17 June 2012, in a 3–0 home win over the Seychelles at the Stade des Martyrs in Kinshasa, in 2013 Africa Cup of Nations qualification.
 He was an unused member of Claude Le Roy's squad for the finals.
 He was part of the squad that came third at the 2015 Africa Cup of Nations in Equatorial Guinea, and scored a penalty in the shootout win over the hosts for the bronze medal.

 On 13 October 2015, Mbemba scored his first international goal, a late long-distance winner in a 2–1 friendly against Gabon in Visé, Belgium.
 He also went to the Africa Cup of Nations in 2017 and 2019; in the latter in Egypt he scored a late header in a 2–2 draw with Madagascar in the last 16, though his team lost in a shootout.

+On 13 November 2025, Mbemba earned his 100th international cap, becoming the first Congolese player to reach the milestone, and marked the occasion by scoring a stoppage-time winner in a 1–0 victory over Cameroon during the 2026 World Cup qualification second round.
+Three days later, he scored the decisive penalty in a 4–3 shootout victory over Nigeria after a 1–1 draw, sending his nation to the inter-confederation play-offs.